sairampasupuleti42/openstay/src/modules/support/DOCUMENTATION.md

 ## 🤖 Overview

-The OpenStay Customer Support Chatbot is an intelligent, AI-powered assistant that provides instant help to users based on comprehensive knowledge extracted from the platform's README.md documentation.
-The chatbot features a modern, floating interface that appears on all pages and provides contextual support for all aspects of the OpenStay platform.
+The Openstay Customer Support Chatbot is an intelligent, AI-powered assistant that provides instant help to users based on comprehensive knowledge extracted from the platform's README.md documentation.
+The chatbot features a modern, floating interface that appears on all pages and provides contextual support for all aspects of the Openstay platform.

 ## ✨ Features

 ### Core Functionality
-- **🎯 Intelligent Response System**: AI-powered responses based on OpenStay's knowledge base
+- **🎯 Intelligent Response System**: AI-powered responses based on Openstay's knowledge base
 - **📱 Floating Interface**: Always-accessible chat icon positioned at bottom-right
 - **💬 Real-time Conversation**: Instant responses with typing indicators and smooth animations
 - **🚀 Quick Actions**: Pre-defined action buttons for common questions